Table of Contents

 As of 2017, more than 45% of ad spend was controlled by Google and Facebook, according to CNBC.
-As these digital giants continued to strengthen their stranglehold on consumer attention, PopSugar was forced to team up and work together with Complex Media to protect their piece of the pie.
+PopSugar was forced to work with Complex Media to protect their piece of the pie as these digital giants continued to strengthen their stranglehold on consumer attention.

-In the recent deal, the companies turned to the new alliance and pooled their audiences and ad inventory together.
+The companies turned to the new alliance in the recent deal and pooled their audiences and ad inventory together.
 This allowed them to take on larger diversified advertisers—and charge more for ad space.
 The first example of this alliance was a campaign for the Banana Republic, an American clothing and accessories retailer.

-The branded campaign is known as ‘From Where We Stand’ had three documentary-style videos and the video ads were displayed on PopSugar’s and Complex website, as well as PopSugar’s YouTube and social media feeds.
+The branded campaign, known as ‘From Where We Stand,’ had three documentary-style videos, and the video ads were displayed on PopSugar’s and Complex’s website and PopSugar’s YouTube and social media feeds.

-“In general, the marketplace consolidation that’s being driven by major platforms is creating an atmosphere where independent media companies need to present advertisers with novel ideas,”
+“In general, the marketplace consolidation driven by major platforms is creating an atmosphere where independent media companies must present advertisers with novel ideas.”

 – Geoff Schiller, Chief Revenue Officer, PopSugar (Src)